A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Indonesia – 15th October to 1st November

-This was our kids’ first experience of a major cultural difference on our trek around-the-world itinerary.
+This was our kids’ first experience of a major cultural difference on our family gap year.

 We enjoyed visiting many temples and waterfalls, hiking Mt Batur, and staying in homestays.